-(c) a person in respect of whom the connected person has a direct or indirect material interest in the outcome or the conditions of the personal transaction, other than obtaining a fee or commission for the execution of the transaction.
+(c) a person in respect of whom the connected person under paragraph (a) or any related party of the connected person has a direct or indirect material interest in the outcome or the conditions of the personal transaction, other than obtaining a fee or commission for the execution of the transaction.

-2. For the purposes of paragraph 1, point (b), "person with whom a connected person has a close family relationship" shall mean any of the following:
+2. For the purposes of paragraph 1, point (b) and (c), "related party" shall mean any of the following: